gbmhunter/blog/content/pcb-design/pads-vias-holes/index.md

 The image below shows a a direct-connect style pad on the left, and a thermal relief style pad on the right.

-{{< img src="pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style."  >}}
+{{% figure src="pads-with-direct-connect-and-thermal-relief.png" width="440px" caption="The pad on the left has a direct-connect style to the surrounded polygon pour, while the pad on the right has a thermal-relief connection style."  %}}

 Component pads without thermal relief can tombstone upon cooling.
 If one pad is solidly connected to a copper plane, while the other pad is connected to a thin track, the solidly connected pad will cool much faster after soldering.
 This can cause the pad to pull the component closer (due to surface tension) and pull the component off the other pad, even raising it so the component is standing on its end (tombstoning).
 This can be somewhat mitigated with slow changing, controlled temperature profiles in a reflow soldering environment.